matee8/configs/README.md

 # NixOS & Home-Manager Configuration

-This repository contains my NixOS and Home-Manager configuration.
-It sets up a personalized, tiling-based desktop environment on Wayland, tailored for my personal workflow and thus might be opinionated and might not generalize well.
+This repository contains my personal NixOS and Home-Manager configuration.
+It uses Nix Flakes to declaratively manage a tailored, tiling-based Wayland desktop environment.
+The setup is designed to be modular and portable across different machines.

 # Quick links